“You never change your life until you step out of your comfort zone; change begins at the end of your comfort zone.”

 Again, I just want to reiterate that as good as “free” sounds it definitely comes with it’s drawbacks.
 I only recommend going this route if you truly don’t have plans for growth.
 Takeaway: If you want to make money blogging, choose self-hosted.
 If you just need a creative outlet, free is a good option.

-If you choose to go with this route you’ll have the option to buy a hosting plan and domain name but you’ll also be able to choose a free site with a wordpress.com extension.
+Don’t forget that if you choose to go with this route you’ll have the option to buy a hosting plan and domain name but you’ll also be able to choose a free site with a wordpress.com extension.
 As mentioned before, this might still be a good option if you are only interested in small scale blogging for friends and family.

 There are many options out there for starting a self-hosted blog but my top recommendations are Siteground or Bluehost.
 Both are recommended by WordPress for their awesome customer support and reliability.
 If you aren’t familiar with what web hosting is exactly, think of it like your online rent for your little home on the internet.
 If you’re just starting out the costs are really low and you can even get your domain name free for the first year with bluehost.

 Alright, you’ve got to come up with the name.
 If you’ve got a clear goal in mind this might be the easiest part, but if you’re not quite sure of your direction I’d recommend giving it some thought.
 I’ve learned from my own experience with past blog names that it’s best to pick something versatile to your niche.
-In fact, it’s been very recently that I went through changing my own blog’s name .
+In fact, it’s been very recently that I went through changing my own blog’s name.
 It really is a difficult process that I wish I could have avoided.